FLEXtime: Filterbank learning to explain time series: Experimental setup

 \subsubsection{Synthetic dataset}

 We generate a synthetic dataset with known localized salient information.
-We divide the frequency axis into $X=32$ equally sized bins, $b$.
+We divide the frequency axis into $K=32$ equally sized regions.
 We add frequency content within these regions, modulated by a Voigt profile \cite{Tepper_Garc_a_2006}.
 This allows us to model a dataset with content that more closely resembles real-life signals, where frequency content is found in bands.
-We sample between $B$ bins uniformly between 1 and 10 and generate $X$ as:
+We sample $B$ of the $K$ bins, where $B\sim \mathcal{U}(1,10)$.
+Each bin, $b$, has a start frequency, $f_{b, start}$, and an end frequency, $f_{b, end}$.
+We linearly distribute $20$ frequencies, $f_b \in [f_{b, start}, f_{b, end}[$ on which we add frequency content.
+We therefore generate the data within each sampled bin, $b$, as:

-where $a^b_f$ is determined by the Voigt profile with peak location sampled within the bin. $\psi^b$ is the phase, which is sampled from a uniform distribution for each bin $\psi^b \sim \mathcal{U}\left(0, 2\pi\right)$. $\epsilon$ is random noise sampled from a normal distribution, $\epsilon\sim\mathcal{N}\left(0, \sigma^2\right)$.
+where $a^b_f$ is determined by the Voigt profile with peak location sampled within the bin. $\psi^b$ is the phase, which is sampled from a uniform distribution for each bin, $\psi^b \sim \mathcal{U}\left(0, 2\pi\right)$.
+Finally, we create $x_n$ by summing the frequency content of all bins:

+$\epsilon$ is random noise sampled from a normal distribution, $\epsilon\sim\mathcal{N}\left(0, \sigma^2\right)$.
 We then choose four regions as salient, where the class labels are the powerset of the salient regions, i.e. there is a total of 16 classes.
 We generate 5 training sets of $10^4$ samples and train a convolutional neural network on each split.
-We then generate 5 balanced test sets of $992$ samples on which we test the methods.
-See appendix for all details on data generation and the model.
+We then generate 5 balanced test sets of $992$ samples (i.e. 62 samples from each class) on which we test the methods.